 Ingredients for this dish:

-- leftover chicken breast, which I cut into cubes
+- leftover chicken breast, cut into cubes

 - 1 can of black beans (because we have 8 cans in our pantry right now and who knows when else I’ll use them??